 Certain shared costs and expenses, primarily administrative expenses, rent and insurance are allocated among the Company and InterGroup based on management's estimate of the pro rata utilization of resources.
-For the years ended June 30, 2012 and 2011, these expenses were approximately \$144,000 for each respective year.
+For the years ended June 30, 2013 and 2012, these expenses were approximately \$144,000 for each respective year.

-As of June 30, 2012, the Company has a note receivable from Intergroup in the amount of \$654,000.
+As of June 30, 2013, the Company has a note receivable from Intergroup in the amount of \$644,000.
+The interest rate on the note is fixed at 4.85% and the note matures in December 2020.
 See Note 8 - Other Assets, Net.